Jerry-GK/ClearC/ReadMe.md

        - Cannot assign ptr<`const`> to ptr which is not inner-const.
 Function with ptr<`const`> argument can neither receive non-inner-const pointer.
        - Cannot type cast a ptr<`const`> to a non-inner-const pointer.
+       - Array type variable wil be regarded as outer-const pointer.

    ```c
    const varType v = val_0; //this var cannot be modified